glab-vbc/mitotic_chromosome_models_v2/README.md

 ## Pre-computed models.

-For your convinience, we also provide three randomly-generated replicates of each "flagship" model in folder ./best_models/
+For your convinience, we also provide multiple randomly-generated replicates of each "flagship" model.
+These models are stored in the folder `./best_models/` in files named `last_frame.gsd`